 Chain O’ Lakes (Lake County) – On Rt.
 12, 2.5 miles west of Fox Lake, then 2 miles north.
 Follow signs.
 Fee $33 per 2 pheasant permit for residents; $35.00 per 2-pheasant permit for non-residents; $44 per 3-bird pheasant permit; $55 per 4-bird pheasant permit.
 Two permits can be hunted at the site per day.
 Check-in time: 7:00-8:00 a.m., or 11:00 a.m. to 11:30 a.m. for afternoon only hunters.

-Season dates: 30 October – 15 December 2013.
-Closed Mondays and Tuesdays and 9 November for the Youth Hunt, and 22-24 November for firearm deer season.
+Season dates: 29 October – 14 December 2014.
+Closed Mondays and Tuesdays and 8 November for the Youth Hunt, and 21-23 November for firearm deer season.
 We do not operate the Youth Pheasant Hunt, contact IDNR.
+Special hen hunts will be held on 30 October and 4 December.
+No either sex permits will be issued for these dates but cock pheasants may be harvested though no cock birds will be released on those dates.

 Horseshoe Lake (Madison County) – 4 miles North of Interstate 55-70 interchange (exit 6) on Illinois Rt.
 111. Fee: $33 per 2-bird pheasant permit for residents, $32 for standbys paying at the site; $35.00 per 2-pheasant permit for non-residents; $44 per 3-bird pheasant permit, $43 for standby hunters paying at the site; $55 per 4-bird pheasant permit, $54 for standby hunters paying at the site.
 Check-in Time: 7:00-8:00 a.m.
 Afternoon only permits not available.